Robert Devereux, 2nd Earl of Essex: Treason trial and death

 Part of the evidence showed that he was in favour of toleration of religious dissent.
 In his own evidence, he countered the charge of dealing with Catholics, swearing that "papists have been hired and suborned to witness against me."
 Essex also asserted that Cecil had stated that none in the world but the Infanta of Spain had right to the Crown of England, whereupon Cecil (who had been following the trial at a doorway concealed behind some tapestry) stepped out to make a dramatic denial, going down on his knees to give thanks to God for the opportunity.
 The witness whom Essex expected to confirm this allegation, his uncle William Knollys, was called and admitted there had once been read in Cecil's presence a book treating such matters.
 The book may have been either The book of succession supposedly by R. Doleman but probably by Robert Persons or Persons' A Conference about the Next Succession to the Crown of England, works which favoured a Catholic successor friendly to Spain.
 Knollys denied hearing Cecil make the statement.
-Thanking God again, Cecil expressed his gratitude that Essex was exposed as a traitor while he himself was found an honest man.
+Thanking God again, Cecil expressed his gratitude that Essex was exposed as a traitor while he was found an honest man.

-Essex was found guilty and, on 25 February 1601, was beheaded on Tower Green, the last person to be beheaded in the Tower of London.
-It was reported to have taken three strokes by the executioner Thomas Derrick to complete the beheading.
-Previously Thomas Derrick had been convicted of rape but had been pardoned by the Earl of Essex himself (clearing him of the death penalty) on the condition that he become an executioner at Tyburn.
+Essex was found guilty and was returned to the Tower, where he begged to be given a private execution and which was granted.
+On the morning of 25 February 1601, he was taken to the Tower's courtyard.
+After praying, he doffed his cap and coat and indicated that he was ready.
+He was beheaded on Tower Green,.
+He was the last person to be beheaded in the Tower of London.
+It took three strokes by the executioner Thomas Derrick to complete the beheading.
+Derrick held the head aloft, proclaiming "God save the Queen!"
+Previously Derrick had been convicted of rape but had been pardoned by the Earl of Essex (clearing him of the death penalty) on the condition that he become an executioner at Tyburn.
 At Sir Walter Raleigh's own execution on 29 October 1618, it was alleged that Raleigh had said to a co-conspirator, "Do not, as my Lord Essex did, take heed of a preacher.
 By his persuasion, he confessed, and made himself guilty."
 In that same trial, Raleigh also denied that he had stood at a window during the execution of Essex's sentence, disdainfully puffing out tobacco smoke in sight of the condemned man.
-Essex in the end shocked many by denouncing his sister Penelope, Lady Rich as his co-conspirator: the Queen, who was determined to show as much clemency as possible, ignored the charge.
+Essex in the end shocked many by denouncing his sister Penelope, Lady Rich, as his co-conspirator: the queen, who was determined to show as much clemency as possible, ignored the charge.

+Essex was buried in the chapel of St Peter ad Vincula on Tower Green.